hltfbk/E3C-Corpus/README.md

 Table 8: number of documents in the training and test partition.<br>

 Layer 2: 50-100K tokens per language of clinical narratives with automatic annotation of clinical entities and manual check of a small sample (about 10%) of this annotation.
-This data can be used together with or alternatively to the training data of Layer 1 to train models.
+This data might be used together with the training data of Layer 1 to train models.

 | Language    | Training     |
 | ----------- | -----------: |